Project type: Conservation Workshop

 Metal

-Accommodation*: In the family-run hotel Yria near the historical center of the town of Zakynthos (Zante), in comfortable rooms with two to four beds (bathrooms with shower and WC, TV, 24 hour room service, lockers, hair dryers, LAN plugin connection, a/c and a fridge).
+Accommodation*: In the family-run Yria Hotel near the historical center of the town of Zakynthos (Zante), in comfortable rooms with two beds (bathrooms with shower and WC, TV, 24-hour room service, lockers, hair dryers, A/C and a fridge).
 Laundry service and free Wi-Fi are available at the hotel.
-Participants are not expected to bring any additional equipment, bedclothes or towels.
-Single rooms are available upon request for the supplement of 150 EUR per week.
-Staying an extra day at the hotel costs 45 EUR (per night per person).
+Participants are not expected to bring any additional equipment, bedclothes, or towels.
+Single rooms are available upon request for an additional 260 EUR.
+Staying an extra day at the hotel costs 75 EUR (per night per person).

 *Subject to change.
 May be substituted with similar level accommodation.

-Meals: The admission fee covers only breakfast.
+Meals: The reimbursement payment covers only breakfast.
 Lunches and dinners are not included.
-The prices of the inexpensive and mid-ranged restaurants vary between 10 - 20 Euros for a three-course menu.
+The prices of inexpensive and mid-range restaurants range from 10 to 20 Euros for a three-course menu.

-Insurance: The admission fee does not cover insurance.
+Insurance: The reimbursement payment does not cover insurance.
 It is mandatory to arrange your own health insurance before your trip to Greece.
+The insurance must cover, at a minimum, the following risks: medical treatment in case of an accident or disease, as well as costs related to evacuation and repatriation.
 All EU citizens can use Greek medical services as long as they can provide evidence of their home-country health insurance with a card/certificate, etc.

-Weather: South-European (Transitional Mediterranean to Continental) climate with hot summers (30-40° C) dominates in the region.
+Weather: A South-European (Transitional Mediterranean to Continental) climate with hot summers (30-40 °C) dominates the region.
 Rainy and chillier days in this season are not uncommon.

 What to bring?

 NB!
-All the tools and materials needed for the workshops will be provided by the organizers!
+The organizers will provide all the tools and materials needed for the workshops!

 - Bank transfer